RisingStack/nuxt3-caching-with-auth/README.md

 <img src="readme_assets/without_client_only/ssr.gif" width="1200"/>

 What is causing this?
-The issue stems from both SWR and ISR rendering modes caching the server-generated HTML response for the page.
+The issue stems from both the SWR and ISR rendering modes caching the server-generated HTML response for the page.
 This implies that despite changes in the value provided by the API response, stale data persists in the browser until the TTL expires or the response changes, depending on the rendering mode.

 ## Solution
-To prevent caching of specific parts of the layout, page, or component, we can wrap them within the [ClientOnly](https://nuxt.com/docs/api/components/client-only) component provided by Nuxt.
+To prevent caching of specific parts of the layout, page, or component, we can wrap them in the [ClientOnly](https://nuxt.com/docs/api/components/client-only) component provided by Nuxt.
 This ensures that the particular slot is rendered only on the client side.

 Let's modify the [default layout](layouts/default.vue):
 ```vue